-If your claim has been recalculated and you end up being sent too much benefit, we’ll send you a letter about your overpayment.
+If your reduction has been recalculated and you end up being awarded less Council Tax Support, we’ll send you a letter and a revised Council Tax bill.

-In almost all cases, overpaid benefit must be repaid, even if it was paid because of our error.
-However, you may not have to repay the overpayment if it was an 'official error' and you could not reasonably have known that you were receiving more benefit than you were entitled to.
+In almost all cases, the excess of Council Tax Support must be repaid, even if it was paid because of our error.
+However, you may not have to repay it if it was an 'official error' and you could not reasonably have known that you were receiving more Council Tax Support than you were entitled to.

-If we find that you’ve had an overpayment after re-assessing your claim, we’ll send you the full details.
+If we find that after re-assessing your claim, you are entitled to less Council Tax Support, we’ll send you the full details.
 We’ll tell you:

-- what to do if you disagree with the overpayment.
+- what to do if you disagree with the decision.